 Focusing Too Much on Others, Instead of Ourselves

 Without the clarity of who we are and how we serve (aka: our brand), we can easily move into the land of “I’m better than that company or that person because <fill in the blank>.”
 Trying to be better can often lead to a lot of wasted energy in the end and just create more stress.
-I’ve certainly had my fair share of ‘comparison thoughts’ and ‘wasted energy’ over the years and still catch myself in these old patterns when life presents itself with little surprises.
+I’ve certainly had my fair share of ‘comparison thoughts’ and ‘wasted energy’ over the years and still catch myself in these old patterns when I experience unexpected challenges.

 Now, certainly, it’s true.
 Claiming we’re “better” than others in our marketing or sales efforts can help us sign up new clients in the short term, and, perhaps even, the long term.
 But, we may always feel a gnawing sensation in the back of our minds… “what if someone ‘better’ comes along and takes my job over?”
 Or, “what if someone wins that next account that I’m interested in?”